CumulusNetworks/docs/content/guides/nsxt.md

 ### Layer 2 Virtualized Traffic

 ESXi assigns both VMs to the same VMware logical segment, placing them into the same subnet.
 Each segment has its own unique virtual network identifier (VNI) assigned by NSX-T. It adds this VNI into the Geneve packet header on the source TEP.
 The destination TEP identifies which segment the traffic belongs to based on this VNI.
 All segments that share the same Overlay Transport Zone, use the same TEP addresses to establish the tunnels.
-It is possible to have more than one Overlay TZ on the N-VDS, but for this case, you need to configure more VLANs and advertise them on the underlay switches.
+It is possible to have more than one Overlay TZ on the N-VDS, but for this case, you need to configure more TEP VLANs and advertise them on the underlay switches.
 This scenario uses only one Overlay TZ (one TEP VLAN).

 {{<figure src="images/guides/cumulus-nsxt/Pure_L2_VNI.jpg">}}